 - Pure Black = fully opaque

-- Everything in-between will vary in transparency, depending on the lightness or darkness of the tone
+- Everything else will vary in transparency, depending on the lightness or darkness of the tone

 Drop Shadow Text

-One final option is to take the boxed text style to another level and use shape backgrounds for your text.
-You have a ton of options as far as color and opacity go.
-This won’t work for a lot of aesthetics, but can create a really fun or bold effect.
+One final option in styling your website landing page images or hero images is to take the boxed text style to another level and incorporate shape backgrounds for your text.
+This allows for creativity as far as color and opacity go.
+Although shape backgrounds won’t work for all brands, it can create a fun and bold effect.

 Looking for ways to introduce some of these ways of styling your website’s hero image or landing page images to make them stand out, while also being legible?
 The Creative team here at Logical Media Group works in a way that allows your brand voice and messaging shine through.